| Safe Haskell | None |

 defaultStyle :: Maybe RecipeError -> Style BeanConstructionStep Text Source #

-Default DOT rendering style to use with writeAsDot
+Default DOT rendering style to use with writeAsDot.

-exists, is highlights the problematic BeanConstructionStep
+When a RecipeError exists, is highlights the problematic BeanConstructionSteps.

 setVertexName :: (BeanConstructionStep -> Text) -> Style BeanConstructionStep Text -> Style BeanConstructionStep Text Source #

-Change the default way of how BeanConstructionStep
+Change the default way of how BeanConstructionSteps are rendered to text.

 data BeanConstructionStep Source #